DCS-210/w2022-project-chrissy-ricky/README.md

-Covid-19 & Data Science
+Covid-19 & Making Predictions
 ================
-Chrissy & Ricky
+Chrissy Aman & Ricky Sun

 ## Summary

-COVID-19, also known as Coronavirus disease 2019 is a contagious disease caused by a virus, the severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2).
+#### \[Motivation & current literature\]

 Up until April 11, there are over 497,057,239 infections and 6,179,104 deaths since the beginning of the pandemic.
-Although no one could have predicted a pandemic like Covid-19, with the help of data, we might be able to use current data to, for example, evaluate risks and predict future trends, so that the virus and mutations can be better managed or even contained in earlier stages.
+Covid-19, or corona virus, has been impacting the world for over two years from all dimensions.
+Researchers have also appoached Covid-19 from all angles, and many of them seek to use currently available data to predict future trends.

-Current research has already explored a wide variety of predictors for Covid-19 severity and infections, and evaluated potential impacts of the pandemic.
-Social media, weather data, economic related data, general health information are all factors that have been studied in current literature.
+Current research has already explored a wide variety of predictors for Covid-19 severity, infections, and deaths.
+Those research also evaluated potential impacts of the pandemic (such as economy and job market).

-In our research, we are trying to use Covid-19 related data, together with other relevant data to take a brief look of the global Covid-19 situation, explore potential predictors and models for Covid-19 cases, deaths, and evaluate the effects of vaccines.
-Factors like population of elder people, stringency index (how strict the policy is around the Covid-19), population density, and so on, which is, to some degree, a summary of previous research, with some new elements.

-According to the summary statistics, we found that those more developed countries, such as Norway, France, United States, have more Covid-19 infections but lower death rate.
-This could be due to the following
-reasons: 1. more developed countries have better testing and recording methods.
-Many developing countries have encountered similar surge of cases in earlier stages, but they may not be able to reflect that through data, because of their testing constraint.
-2. People from more developed countries embrace more of the “free will”, so many people may not be willing to wear masks and implement those protocols recommended by CDC or WHO.
-Ther bette medical resources and technologies also make people think of Covid-19 just another “flu” during earlier stages.
-3.
-With considerations of economies, developed countries may not be willing to lockdown the whole country for an extended period of time.

-Of course, more developed countries also have much higher rate of vaccination rate, which is the potential reason for lower death rate.

-We also included multiple maps to better visualize the global discrepancies in Covid-19 cases, death, HDI, and so on.

-According to the heat map, it is interesting to see that, smoking is correlated with Covid-19 deaths, but it is a little bit counter-intuitive that population density is negatively correlated with Covid-19 cases.

-The simple linear regressions also show that the the vaccination rate can negatively predict the Covid-19 deaths.
+Social media (such as Google search, Twitter twits), weather data (such as temperature, humidity), economic related data (such as GDP, interest rate), general health information (such as share of people aged over 70, share of smokers) are all factors that have been studied in current literature.

+#### \[Our research question and data\]

+In our research, we used data from “Our World in Data” Covid-19 public dataset, which includes data ranging from Covid-19 infections, gdp per capital, to vaccinations.
+Our project focus mainly on vaccintaions and death rate of Covid-19, but we also included many other variables and explored using multiple statistical tools.

+#### \[Methods\]

+We first did some preliminary analyses, such as maps, heat maps of correlations, scatter plots using death rate of Covid-19, vaccination rate and some other variables of our interest, such as Human Development Index (HDI), share of smokers, and so on.

+We then move on to some regression analyses, starting from linear models.
+We first only include vaccination rate as x and death rate as y, and used data at more recent date at “2022-2-20”, which was the time that Omicron is the major variant virus in the world.
+Then, we include more variables in our model.
+We also included the same model but using a date during which Delta was the dominant variant (“2021-09-30”).

 Because of the nature of panel data, the simple linear regressions selecting a specific day, the models may not be sufficient in making